adhamadeldev-1/Bank-Management-System/README.md

 It also helped me gain more experience with file handling, class design, inheritance, data validation, and building a larger console application.

+## How to Run

+1. Clone the repository
+2. Open the project in your preferred C++ compiler/IDE (e.g., Code::Blocks, Visual Studio)
+3. Build and run the project

 ## Author

 **Adham Adel**